 Of course there are many variations, and you can ask to have it made as spicy or mild as you like.
 You can also let them know if you prefer the fufu firm, or soft.
-There’s an example of firm fufu in this short video: https://youtu.be/KPPUs8_iffg
+There’s an example of firm fufu in this short video.

-If you want to see Tim’s full experience with trying fufu for the first time, go here: https://youtu.be/C1VtisBoYwg
+However, you don’t want to miss Tim’s full experience with his fufu challenge.

 Props to Picorna Hotel in Tamale and their awesome staff for making fufu for me regularly and letting me film them while they were doing it.